Birth control available at Cornell Health

 There are many contraceptive options available from Cornell Health, including condoms (both external/sheath and internal/pouch), diaphragms, IUDs (intrauterine devices), and birth control pills, patches, shots, implants, and rings.
 Some require a clinician visit for a prescription, and some can be purchased without a prescription at the Cornell Health Pharmacy.

-- If you want to discuss your options with a sexual health nurse, you can schedule a free "Contraceptive Options" appointment at Cornell Health (see Appointments below).
+If you're not sure which option is best for you, we can help.
+Schedule a free "Contraceptive Options" appointment at Cornell Health (see Appointments below).

 Available without a prescription